Chart Color Schemes

 Londonderry is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Londonderry's dwelling structures, as assessed in its latest Census, consisted of 96.5% houses and 3.6% other dwellings (including semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's composition of 55.9% houses and 44.1% other dwellings.
+Londonderry's dwelling structures, as per the latest Census, consisted of 96.5% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Londonderry stood at 37.5%, with mortgaged dwellings at 40.6% and rented ones at 21.8%.
-The median monthly mortgage repayment was $2,400, lower than Sydney metro's average of $2,427.
-The median weekly rent in Londonderry was $460, compared to Sydney metro's $470.
-Nationally, Londonderry's mortgage repayments were higher at $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,400, below Sydney metro's average of $2,427.
+Median weekly rent in Londonderry was $460, compared to Sydney metro's $470.
+Nationally, Londonderry's mortgage repayments exceeded the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing